Diabetes statistics are sobering… Diabetes is one of the biggest health epidemics of our time and, like a tsunami, it’s growing.

 If you really want to be concerned, think of the numbers estimated to have pre-diabetes or metabolic syndrome– conditions in which blood sugar levels are not high enough to qualify as diabetic – but

-An estimated 37% of the US population has metabolic syndrome.
-This means a staggering 86 million Americans are at serious risk for diabetes. … and that doesn’t even include the increasing numbers of kids with the condition!
+According to 2015 figures, an estimated 33.9% of the US population has pre-diabetes or metabolic syndrome, a figure that rises to 43.3% of those over age 65, This means a staggering 84.1 million Americans are at serious risk for diabetes. … and that doesn’t even include the increasing numbers of kids with the condition!

 Press here for more on the prevalence and causes of metabolic syndrome, a common precursor to diabetes and number one reason why diabetes statistics are thought to be on the upward swing.